ethyreal/PlanningPoker/README.md

 The Model and View never actually talk to each other.

-We use a `State` type to represent a view's well state.
-This creates a unidirectional data flow for View updates that goes from Model -> ViewModel -> State -> View.
-There is also a parallel flow that handles updates from the user(view) like this:  View -> ViewModel -> Service -> Model
+We can use a `State` type to represent a view's ... well state.
+This creates a unidirectional data flow for UI updates:

+`Model -> ViewModel -> State -> View`.

+There is also a parallel flow that handles updates or actions from the user in the view:

+`View -> ViewModel -> Service -> Model`

-An illustraction of these flows:
+An illustration of these data flows:

 ![MVVM+C](documentation/images/MVVM+C.png)